cmoestl/heliocats/README.md

 ### ICME catalog (work in progress)

-Before running the icmecat scripts, you need to download data files for 8 spacecraft the we made (in total around 10 GB) from this figshare repository:
+Before running the icmecat scripts, you need to download data files the we made (in total around 10 GB) from this figshare repository:
 [https://doi.org/10.6084/m9.figshare.11973693](https://doi.org/10.6084/m9.figshare.11973693)
 and place these files in the a folder e.g. named "data", (the name of this folder is set by the variable *data_path* in file config.py).